Colorado Auto Insurance [Rates + Cheap Coverage Guide]

 We’ll answer those questions and show you how to get started finding the best insurance company for you.

-When you choose a car insurance company, its reputation matters as much as or more than its rates.
+When you choose an auto insurance company, its reputation matters as much as or more than its rates.
 We’ll show how the largest companies rate in the areas of financial stability and customer satisfaction.

 AM Best is a credit rating agency.
 They evaluate insurance companies and then give them a grade based on their financial stability.
 The table below shows the ten largest insurance companies in Colorado by market share with their AM Best rating.